 Dr. Melchert maintains active teaching in the pharmacy curriculum and has been the recipient of over 20 awards from students for his instructional efforts in pharmacology.
 He has published 47 scholarly works in pharmacology, toxicology, and pharmacy education, and his research work has been funded by the Department of Defense and National Institutes of Health.

 I am honored to be considered a candidate for the President of AACP.

-Recently I completed my leadership term within the Council of Sections.
-As the leader of the Council of Sections I focused on strategic planning and helped set the course for each section to develop strategic initiatives that build towards and align with the Association’s strategic plan to streamline efforts and work towards common goals.
-Given the Council of Sections large size, I felt it was imperative to bring everyone together and to promote active communication within organization leadership.
-Other notable accomplishments included revising the abstract submission and review process for the annual meeting based upon task force recommendations and increasing the visibility, transparency and competiveness of the New Investigator Award process.
+Recently, I completed my leadership term within the Council of Sections.
+As the leader of the Council of Sections, I focused on strategic planning and helped set the course for each section to develop strategic initiatives that build towards and align with the Association’s strategic plan to streamline efforts and work towards common goals.
+Given the Council of Sections’ large size, I felt it was imperative to bring everyone together and to promote active communication within organization leadership.
+Other notable accomplishments included revising the abstract submission and review process for the Annual Meeting based upon task force recommendations, and increasing the visibility, transparency and competitiveness of the New Investigator Award process.
 Most recently, I also helped lead the Program Committee efforts that culminated in the delivery of outstanding programming at the 2019 Annual Meeting.

 Council of Deans